Felix Arnott: Career

 Ordained after a period of study at Ripon College Cuddesdon in 1934, his first post was a curacy in the parish of All Saints and St Mary, Elland (1934–38).
 After that he was chaplain to the Bishop of Wakefield (1936–39), during which he was also Vice-Principal of Bishops' College, Cheshunt (1938–39).
 He was then Warden of St John's College, Brisbane (1939–46).
 From 1946 to 1963, he held a similar post at St. Paul's College, Sydney, where he was also a lecturer in ecclesiastical history at the University of Sydney.
 In 1963, he became coadjutor Bishop of Anglican Diocese of Melbourne: he was consecrated a bishop on St Peter's Day 1963 at St Andrew's Cathedral, Sydney.
 In 1970, he became Archbishop of Brisbane and Metropolitan of Queensland, posts he held for a decade.
 On retirement in 1980 he was then Honorary Chaplain in Venice for two years.

+Arnott was appointed a Companion of the Order of St Michael and St George (CMG) in the 1981 Birthday Honours.

 He died on 27 July 1988, and was survived by his wife Anne.